CSC207-2023Y-UofT/Transit-Simulator/README.md

 model schedules to the average customer, as well as providing statistics.

 This program is:
-- A group project for CSC207 in Summer 2023.
+- A group project for CSC207 in Summer 2023 @ UofT.
 - Made with Java.
 - A demonstration of Clean Architecture and design patterns in programming.
 - Licensed under the terms of the provided MIT license.